COLUMN: The ups and downs of West Dearborn Street

 The three Nichols brothers arrived with development ideas for a planned citrus growing community, mainly lemons.
 They recorded the plat of Englewood in 1896, an area of 2,000 acres, officially making it a town.

-When their Chicago engineers laid out the plan for the community, the Goffs' nameless oxen cart trail played an important role.
+When their Chicago engineers laid out the plan for the community, the Goffs’ nameless oxen-cart trail played an important role.
 It became the border on one side of the new town and was named Dearborn Street after a street in the Nichols’ hometown of Englewood, Illinois.
-Eventually it become the business heart of Englewood.
+Eventually it became the business heart of Englewood.

 West Dearborn Street has seen some severe ups and downs over the years.
 In the late 1920s, it was considered the commercial center of the area, although it only housed a handful of stores.

-When the news arrived that the Tamiami Trail would come through Englewood, and follow Dearborn Street, there was wild local jubilation, it meant growth for the town and Dearborn Street.
+When the news arrived that Tamiami Trail would come through Englewood, and follow Dearborn Street, there was wild local jubilation, as it meant growth for the town and Dearborn Street.

 Elaborate plans started being formulated.
 Englewood would have six miles on the Trail that would take travelers from Tampa to Miami.
 Locals decided to call it Tamiami Boulevard.